AusDTO/service-handbook/_inflight/3-assessment-reviews/index.md

 ## Monitor service progress

-You will run an assessment review at 3 points of the service design and delivery process:
+You will run an assessment review at 3 transition points of the service design and delivery process:

 1. At the end of Alpha, when the service has green ratings against criteria 1, 2 and 3 and can show progress on the other criteria.
 This review informs the Alpha assessment report on the service.
 2. Before public Beta but before the public beta is launched, when the service has green ratings against all criteria.
 This review informs the Beta assessment report on the service.